 "If you're upset, it is the wrong thing to say or do and will only aggravate the situation.
 It is not what you want to say.
 It does not represent your true intention and is therefore inauthentic.
 The proof to this inauthenticity is that later you regret your words and actions and they build walls between you and your child." -- Naomi Aldort

 When we're angry at our children, most of

-to our yelling by putting another brick in the wall between us, and dismantling that wall isn't easy.
+yelling by putting another brick in the wall between us, and dismantling that wall isn't easy.

 Or, we justify having yelled: "There's just no other way to get through to that kid."
 (That reinforces the wall.)

 Wouldn't it be amazing to simply stop yelling, even when you're angry?
 It's completely possible.
 No matter how much you yell, no matter how your child